tirithen/terminal-search/README.md

 You can choose to search with either duckduckgo (default) or google with the `--engine` option.

-So far the command is only tested for Linux systems, feel free to contribute/suggest other platforms.
+So far the command is only tested for Linux systems, feel free to contribute/suggest other platforms (and features).

 ## Install on Arch Linux